-- Identify market trends and opportunities for small and mid-sized farms
+- Collect data from producers, supply chain partners, and consumers to show market trends and opportunities for small- and mid-sized farms.

-- Supplement the USDA’s National Agricultural Statistic Services Agricultural Census with data about farmers and markets not fully represented in the Ag Census: emerging farmers, direct-to-consumer, and direct-to-institutional sales
+- Supplement the USDA’s National Agricultural Statistic Services Agricultural Census with data about farmers and markets not fully represented in the Ag Census: emerging farmers, direct-to-consumer sales, and direct-to-institution sales.

-- Design a data-informed roadmap for local and regional market development in Minnesota
+- Design data-informed values and priorities for local and regional market development in Minnesota.

 "Outside the large-volume, commodity marketing, there is much need for market information (price and volume) for various supply channels that support farms and food businesses in our state.
-We are excited for the opportunity to work with the MDA and stakeholder groups to help shape the framework to increase market transparency." -- Brian Buhr, Dean of the University of Minnesota College of Food, Agriculture, and Natural Resource Sciences
+We are excited for the opportunity to work with the MDA and stakeholder groups to help shape the framework to increase market transparency." – Brian Buhr, Dean of the College of Food, Agricultural and Natural Resource Sciences, UMN